layervault/psd_native/README.md

 A gem that includes multiple mixins that speed up [PSD.rb](https://github.com/layervault/psd.rb) by delegating certain parts of the library to native C code.
 This library allows for PSD.rb to function as a pure Ruby library, while allowing for optional native code speed improvements.
 It overwrites specific methods within PSD.rb transparently, so you can use PSD.rb as you normally would.

+Currently, PSDNative replaces these sections of PSD.rb with native code:

+* RGB processing

 ## Installation

 Add this line to your application's Gemfile: